Coopydood/ultimate-macOS-KVM/README.md

 ## Setup

 Okay, so you've cloned my repo, cd'd into the directory, and made the ``main.py`` file executeable.
 Great!
-Now, before running the script - and to avoid the subsequent and inevitable gotcha - you should enable the ``libvirtd`` daemon first if it hasn't been already:
+Now, before running the script - and to avoid the subsequent and inevitable gotcha - you should enable the ``libvirtd`` daemon first if it hasn't been already.
+Here's an example for Arch-based systems:

 ```sh
 $ sudo systemctl enable libvirtd